UKHSA-Internal/data-dashboard-api/docs/handover/key_tech_debt_items.md

 As such, you will need to enforce `theme` and `sub_theme` to be provided by the CMS content author.
 With those 2 additional fields, the parameters as a whole become entirely explicit and granular.

+### Duplication across charts

+At the time of writing (September 2025) there are multiple types of charts:

+- Single category - seen predominantly across the dashboard
+- Dual category - development on this was paused in August 2025 to accommodate the COVER deliverable
+- Sub plots - can be seen as the bar charts on the COVER topic page

+There is duplication across these modules, particularly across serializers, models and interfaces.
+We've now reached the point where it makes sense to implement shared components across these modules.
+So this should be resolved when the engineering team have more time and runway to do so.

+### Restrict CMS input for selectable maps colours

+The filter linked map in the CMS currently allows any colours for the colours to be applied to threshold filters.
+However, the frontend only allows the 5 designated maps colours (as well 4 other deprecated colours) As such, the selectable colours on the `colour` `ChoiceBlock` of the `ThresholdFilterElement` should be restricted to just the 5 designated maps colours:

+- `"MAP_COLOUR_1_LIGHT_YELLOW"`
+- `"MAP_COLOUR_2_LIGHT_GREEN"`
+- `"MAP_COLOUR_3_TURQUOISE"`
+- `"MAP_COLOUR_4_BLUE"`
+- `"MAP_COLOUR_5_DARK_BLUE"`